Shaku (unit): Use in Japan

 The use of the unit for official purposes in Japan was banned on March 31, 1966, although it is still used in traditional Japanese carpentry and some other fields, such as kimono construction.
 The traditional Japanese bamboo flute known as the shakuhachi ("shaku" and "eight") derives its name from its length of one shaku and eight sun.
 Similarly, the koku remains in use in the Japanese lumber trade.
 In the Japanese construction industry, the standard sizes of drywall, plywood, and other sheet goods are based on shaku, with the most common width being three shaku (rounded up to 910 mm).

 In Japanese media parlance, shaku refers to screen time: the amount of time someone or something is shown on screen (similar to the English "footage").

 History

 Traditionally, the actual length of the shaku varied over time, location, and use.
 By the early 19th century, the shaku was largely within the range of 0.30175 to 0.303 m, but a longer value of the shaku (also known as the kōrai-shaku) was also known, and was 1.17 times longer than the present value (35.5 cm).

 Tailor's unit

-Another shaku variant was used for measuring cloth, which measured 125/330 meters (37.9 cm), and was known as the "whale shaku" (鯨尺, kujirajaku), as baleen (whale whiskers) were used as cloth rulers.
+Another shaku variant was used for measuring cloth, which measured 125/330 metres (37.9 cm), and was known as the "whale shaku" (鯨尺, kujirajaku), as baleen (whale whiskers) were used as cloth rulers.

 To distinguish the two variants of shaku, the general unit was known as the "metal shaku" (金尺/曲尺, kanejaku).
 The Shōsōin treasure house in Nara preserves some antique ivory one-shaku rulers, known as the (紅牙撥鏤尺, kōgebachiru-no-shaku).